nnu-dta/Global-Relief-Classes/README.md

 MIT
 ## Contributor
 Yang, Xin; Li, Sijin; Ma, Junfei; Chen, Yang; Zhou, Xingyu; Zhou, Chenghu; Meadows, Micheal; Li, Fayuan; Xiong, Liyang; Tang, Guoan
+## TODO list
+- [ ] Add the code for the data preprocessing
+  - [x] Add the code for the reprojecting
+  - [ ] Reproject the DEMs to (EPSG:9820)
+  - [ ] Add the code for the mosaicing
+  - [ ] Add the code for the extracting DEMs in the land areas
+- [x] Add the code for the dividing plains and mountains in L1
+- [ ] Add the code for the classifying the landform types in L2
+- [ ] Add the code for the type refinement
+- [ ] Add the code for the post-processing
 ## Contact
 [Chen, Yang (陈阳)](https://cubicsyang.github.io/), School of Geography, Nanjing Normal Univeristy